MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-isolation-security.md

 ### Customizing default port ACLs
-If you wish to modify the default port ACLs, please reference our HNS documentation (link to be added very soon).
+If you wish to modify the default port ACLs, please reference our HNS documentation (link to be added soon).
 You will need to update policies inside the following components:

 > NOTE: For Hyper-V Containers in Transparent and NAT mode, you cannot reprogram the default port ACLs currently.
 This is reflected by an "X" in the table.